cdransf/cd-11ty/src/posts/data/apple-messages-a-tale-of-woe.md

 date: '2022-04-06'
 draft: false
 tags: ['apple', 'services']
-summary: "Messages.app on macOS began crashing in a loop and here's how I fixed it (and lost data I wasn't attached to)."
 ---

 Apple's Messages app recently started crashing in a loop on my Mac Mini — it would happen every time the app was opened after a 5-10 second delay.
 Deleting conversations from other devices and letting that change sync over didn't appear to help.<!-- excerpt -->